dask/dask-ml/docs/source/hyper-parameter-search.rst

    :width: 30%
    :align: center

-   The dataset to classify with 12 neurons in Scikit-learn's :class:`~sklearn.neural_network.MLPClassifier`.
+   The training dataset with 60,000 data.
 The 4 classes are shown with different colors, and in addition to the two features shown (on the x/y axes) there are also 4 other usefuless features.